 Eukaryotic mRNA synthesis is a complex biochemical process requiring transcription of a DNA template into a precursor RNA by the multisubunit enzyme RNA polymerase II and cotranscriptional capping and splicing of the precursor RNA to form the mature mRNA.
 During mRNA synthesis, the RNA polymerase II elongation complex is a target for regulation by a large collection of transcription factors that control its catalytic activity, as well as the capping, splicing, and 3’-processing enzymes that create the mature mRNA.
 Because of the inherent complexity of mRNA synthesis, simpler experimental systems enabling isolation and investigation of its various cotranscriptional stages have great utility.

-In this JOVE article, we describe one such simple experimental system suitable for investigating cotranscriptional RNA capping and other stages of eukaryotic mRNA synthesis.
+In this JOVE article, we describe one such simple experimental system suitable for investigating cotranscriptional RNA capping.
 This system relies on defined RNA polymerase II elongation complexes assembled from purified polymerase and artificial transcription bubbles.
-When immobilized via biotinylated DNA, these RNA polymerase II elongation complexes provide an easily manipulable tool for dissecting cotranscriptional stages of mRNA maturation.
-As an example, we describe use of synthetic RNA polymerase II elongation complexes to investigate the mechanism of RNA capping by recombinant capping enzyme.
+When immobilized via biotinylated DNA, these RNA polymerase II elongation complexes provide an easily manipulable tool for dissecting cotranscriptional RNA capping and mechanisms by which the elongation complex recruits and regulates capping enzyme during cotranscriptional RNA capping.
+We anticipate this system could be adapted for studying recruitment and/or assembly of proteins or protein complexes with roles in other stages of mRNA maturation coupled to the RNA polymerase II elongation complex.

 INTRODUCTION:

 Eukaryotic messenger RNA (mRNA) synthesis is an elaborate biochemical process that involves synthesis of an unprocessed precursor RNA by RNA polymerase II and processing of the precursor RNA to yield the mature mRNA.
 The RNA processing steps of capping, splicing, and polyadenylation are carried out largely cotranscriptionally.
 The Pol II elongation complex serves as a scaffold that recruits and orchestrates the activities of many of the RNA processing enzymes.
-Consequently, our ultimate understanding of how mature eukaryotic mRNAs are generated will rely heavily on the development of experimental systems to allow dissection of the biochemical mechanisms underlying cotranscriptional capping, splicing, and polyadenylation.
+Consequently, our ultimate understanding of how mature eukaryotic mRNAs are generated will rely heavily on the development of experimental systems to allow dissection of the biochemical mechanisms underlying recruitment to the elongation complex and regulation of enzymes responsible for cotranscriptional capping, splicing, and polyadenylation.

 Not surprisingly, development of such experimental systems has been difficult.
 A major impediment has been the remarkable complexity of Pol II transcription itself where simply reconstituting basal transcription by Pol II in vitro requires at minimum a set of five general transcription initiation factors: TFIIB, TFIID, TFIIE, TFIIF, and TFIIH1.
 Moreover, reconstituting any sort of regulated Pol II transcription in vitro requires an even larger set of transcription factors and coregulators.
 Thus, a major goal has been to develop simpler experimental systems allowing reconstitution of active Pol II elongation complexes suitable for investigations of the functional coupling of Pol II transcription and RNA processing.